buildpacks/rfcs/text/0000-system-buildpacks-in-builder.md

 If a system buildpack exits with a status of `100`, the build will fail.

-A new flag to the lifecycle `builder`, `--disable-system-buildpacks`, will disable system buildpacks
+A new flag to the lifecycle `builder`, `--disable-system-buildpacks`, will disable system buildpacks.

 # Drawbacks
 [drawbacks]: #drawbacks

-- Default buildpacks are essentially hidden from the user and may be unexpected.
+- Default system buildpacks are hidden from the user before the build and their execution may be unexpected.

 # Alternatives
 [alternatives]: #alternatives